foxmcloud555/Drone-Navigation/README.md

 # README #

-This repo contains a C# project for tracking coloured objects and sending data to a python script, as well as a python script that revives data from the C# project and controls a Crazyflie quadcopter.
+This repo contains the following:

+1. C# project for tracking coloured objects and sending instructional data to a python script
+2. Python script that revives instructional data from the C# project and controls a Crazyflie quadcopter.

 ### How do I get set up? ###